Adam Winslow: Career

-Winslow was announced as the new chief executive of Direct Line Group in August 2023 and was appointed in the first quarter of 2024.
-Winslow previously served as Aviva's UK and Ireland CEO of general insurance.
-He succeeded Jonathan Greenwood who had been appointed acting chief executive following the resignation of Penny James in January 2023.
+Winslow served as Aviva's UK and Ireland CEO of general insurance from 2021 to 2024.
+He was announced as the new chief executive of Direct Line Group in August 2023 and was appointed in the first quarter of 2024.
+Succeeding Jonathan Greenwood who had been appointed acting chief executive following the resignation of Penny James in January 2023.
+Winslow resigned in July 2025.

+In July 2026, he was named as the chief executive of CFC insurance.

 Personal life

-He is the son of multi-millionaire Peter Winslow, a co-founder of price comparison website comparethemarket.com.
+He is the son of multi-millionaire Peter Winslow, a co-founder of price comparison website Compare the Market.